ApexCaptain/cdktf-injector/README.md

 yarn add cdktf-injector
 ```

 > **Note** : [cdktf] supports multiple languages, such as `TypeScript`, `Python`, `Java`, `C#` and `Go`.
-Howerver according to [Typescript restriction of jsii](https://aws.github.io/jsii/user-guides/lib-author/typescript-restrictions/), which is I originally wannted to use to power my lib and what [cdktf] depends on, it does not allow using `Parameterized Types(aka: Generics)`.
+Howerver according to [Typescript restriction of jsii](https://aws.github.io/jsii/user-guides/lib-author/typescript-restrictions/), which is I originally wanted to use to power my lib and what [cdktf] depends on, it does not allow using `Parameterized Types(aka: Generics)`.
 And as far as I know, there is no other decent way to implement dependency injection without using generic or decorator.
 In brief, `cdktf-injector` is currently availiable only in [Node.js](https://nodejs.org/ko/) env.
 I'm looking forward to making this lib supports multiple languages soon.

 ## Necessity